For Parent · Child care

-California daycare inspection reports are public — but they're not designed for parents to read.
-They use licensing codes, abbreviations, and bureaucratic language that can be confusing.
-Here's a section-by-section guide to reading them like a pro.
+California daycare inspection reports are public - but they're not designed for parents to read.
+They use licensing codes, abbreviations, and bureaucratic language that can make routine paperwork look alarming (or hide real problems in fine print).
+This is the definitive guide to reading them like a pro - field by field, form by form.

 What You're Looking At